kalmarz/notejam-on-ecs/README.md

 - [*] The application can easily be migrated to another region within minutes.
 - [*] The database is regularly backed up and can be restored if needed.
 - [*] The application can easily be integrated with CodePipeline, providing CI/CD for the developers.
-- [*] Ability to create separate environments for development, staging, etc by setting the `ENV` variable in `vars.tf` (moving Terraform state to a cloud backend like S3, and using Terraform workspaces is preferred)
+- [*] Ability to create separate environments for development, staging, etc. by setting the `ENV` variable in `vars.tf` (moving Terraform state to a cloud backend like S3, and using Terraform workspaces is preferred)
 - [*] Relevant infrastructure metrics and logs are collected in CloudWatch.